midlantica/LovelyBunchOfCoconuts/content/quotes/a-government-that-robs-peter.md

 ---
-title: "A government that robs Peter"
+title: 'A government that robs Peter'
 ---

 ## "A government that robs Peter to pay Paul can always depend on the support of Paul."